Braj-Sekhon/Notes-Manager/README.md

 ### What I Learned

-- Windows Forms GUI development and event-driven programming
+- Windows Forms GUI development.
-- File I/O operations with `System.IO` (reading, writing, directory traversal)
+- File I/O operations with `System.IO` (reading, writing, directory traversal).
-- Building custom dropdown menus that recursively display nested folder structures
+- Building custom dropdown menus that display nested folder structures.
-- Honest reflection: The "encryption" is really just scrambling with a character offset algorithm — functional for hiding casual text, but NOT cryptographically secure.
+- Honest reflection: The "encryption" is really just scrambling with a bunch of mathematical operations — functional for hiding casual text, but NOT cryptographically secure.
 Real encryption requires established libraries.